Boiler Room

 Boiler Room festival, Amsterdam

-For the Boiler Room Festival in Amsterdam, I developed pitch decks and moodboards that shaped the overall look and feel of the site, from stage environments to spatial flow and brand integration.
-The focus was on creating a coherent visual language that translated across live performance, broadcast, and on-site experience, balancing cultural credibility with a clear commercial framework.
+For the Boiler Room Festival in Amsterdam, I developed pitch decks and moodboards that shaped the overall look and feel of the site — from stage environments to spatial flow and brand integration.
+The goal was a visual language that held together across live performance, broadcast, and on-site experience, without losing the cultural credibility that makes Boiler Room what it is.

 Sketch-up Mocks